yvasyliev/telegram-forwarder-bot/README.md

 * Only one admin user can be configured for moderation.
 * The bot takes up to 60 seconds to shut down gracefully.
-The bot may notify you that it has stopped after the `/stop` command, but the Java process will actually continue running for a few seconds more, so please be patient and wait when the process exits with the code `0`.
+The bot may notify you that it has stopped after the `/stop` command, but the Java process will actually continue running for a few seconds more, so please be patient and wait until the process exits with the code `0`.

-## Long-Term Plans
+## 🗺️ Long-Term Plans

 * Support X (Twitter) and Instagram as external sources.
 * Select medias to forward from a media group (e.g., forward only first two images from a group of 10 images) by the inline buttons.

-## Getting Help
+## 🆘 Getting Help

-If you have any questions, issues or suggestions, feel free check the [Issues](https://github.com/yvasyliev/telegram-forwarder-bot/issues) section of the repository or create a new issue.
+If you have any questions, issues or suggestions, feel free to check the [Issues](https://github.com/yvasyliev/telegram-forwarder-bot/issues) section of the repository or create a new issue.

+## 🤝 Contributing

+We welcome contributions of any kinds!
+Please read our [contribution guidelines](.github/CONTRIBUTING.md) before submitting a pull request.

-## License
+## ⚖️ License

 This project is licensed under the [MIT License](https://opensource.org/license/mit).